GiorgosGi/ConnectionToDatabase/README.md

 # ConnectionToDatabase
-This is a C# console app, showing the use of ADO.NET.
+This is a C# console app, showing the use of ADO.NET for connecting with a database.